hwacha/hwacha.github.io/content/posts/playtree-technical-overview/index.md

     rank = 0
 +++

 Playtree is an application for making and listening to *playtrees*, which are like playlists, except that playback can branch, loop, and start at multiple entry points.
 You can try out playtree [here](https://playtree.gdn).
-In this post, I'll provide a broad overview of Playtree and its development.
+In this post, I'll provide a broad overview of the Playtree application and its development.
+The source code is available on [GitHub](https://github.com/wgmarcy/playtree).

 Check out the [playtree explainers](/posts/playtree-structure-explained/) for a more in-depth explanation of playtrees.